pkavousi/AzureMLCapstone/.ipynb_checkpoints/Readme-checkpoint.md

 ![endpoint](img/deployeduri.PNG?raw=true "webservice deployment")

 ***
-## Screen Recording
+## Screencast

-The screen recording can be found [here]() and it shows the project in action.
+The screen recording can be found [here](https://youtu.be/UAcjcypK0ro) and it shows the project in action.
 More specifically, the screencast demonstrates:

 * The working deployed ML model endpoint
 * The deployed model demo